Jacopo-DM/revolve2/examples/007_experiment_setup/README.md

-In this example you set up a trivial experiment with muliple repetitions.
+In this example you set up a trivial experiment with multiple repetitions.
 To change the experiments parameters, adjust the values in `config.py`.

 You learn: